RobertoMaillot/RobertoMaillot/README.md

 -  Fun fact: ...
 -->

-My name is Roberto, I'm working on Data Analysis.
+I am Roberto, working on Data Analysis.

 📊 I work mainly with SQL and Python, and master various data visualization tools such as Tableau, PowerBi and LookerStudio.